-STAFF RECOMMENDATION: Staff recommends approval of the proposed rezoning request with the following special ordinance provisions:
+However, should the Council choose to act on the request, Staff recommends approval of the proposed rezoning request with the following special ordinance provisions:

-- 1. The subject property shall be zoned "PD" Planned Development District and shall be subject to the following special ordinance provision: - a.
+1. The subject property shall be zoned "PD" - Planned Development District and shall be subject to the following special ordinance provision:

+a.
 The subject property shall develop in accordance with the attached development regulations.

-APPLICATION SUBMITTAL DATE: January 7, 2020 (Original Application)
+APPLICATION SUBMITTAL DATE: J

-March 30, 2020 (Revised Submittal)

-May 22, 2020 (Revised Submittal)

-June 5, 2020 (Revised Submittal)
+January 7, 2020 (Original Application) March 30, 2020 (Revised Submittal) May 22, 2020 (Revised Submittal) June 5, 2020 (Revised Submittal)